Wolftein/Quark-Engine/README.md

 ## About

-Quark is a cross-platform Argentinian java framework based on OpenGL that works on desktop (Any OS) and browser (WebGL).
+Quark is a cross-platform java framework based on OpenGL that works on desktop and browser.

 ## Features
   * Extend documentation for ease development
-  * Deploy games on Windows, Linux, Mac
+  * Deploy games on Windows, Linux and Mac
-  * Deploy games on browser (Using the amazing TeaVM tool)
+  * Deploy games on Browser ([TeaVM](https://github.com/konsoletyper/teavm))
   * Multi-threading support to keep your games running smooth
   * Support for legacy and modern OpenGL (OpenGL 2.1-3.3, OpenGL ES 2.0-3.2) with forward compatibility
   * Support for .PNG, .DDS, .OGG, .WAV file format